-- ✓ (Ph.D. students only) File the "Admission to Doctoral Candidacy" form by the appropriate deadline in the semester prior to the semester graduation is expected currently these dates are the Friday of the 12th week of the fall semester for spring graduation, the Friday of the 3rd week of the spring semester for summer graduation, and the 2nd Friday of Summer Session 2 for fall graduation. - ✓ Enroll for last semester classes (See Catalog for enrollment deadlines) - ✓ Turn in Final Revision of Plan of Study (if needed) and Graduation Clearance form (Graduate College, 202 Whitehurst)\ - ✓ File Diploma Application online in SIS through the Registrar's Office\ - ✓ Attend or view video of thesis/dissertation submission workshop\ - ✓ Turn in "Thesis/Dissertation Defense Results" form immediately after the defense (Graduate College, 202 Whitehurst)\ - ✓ Complete online submission of thesis or dissertation\ - ✓ Complete Coursework.
-Ask instructors to submit "Change of Final Grade" form for any courses with "I" or "R" that are listed on the Plan of Study. - \ See the Graduate College calendar for deadline dates.
+- ✓ (Ph.D. students only) File the "Admission to Doctoral Candidacy" form by the appropriate deadline in the semester prior to the semester graduation is expected currently these dates are the Friday of the 12th week of the fall semester for spring graduation, the Friday of the 3rd week of the spring semester for summer graduation, and the 2nd Friday of Summer Session 2 for fall graduation. - ✓ Enroll for last semester classes - ✓ Turn in Final Revision of Plan of Study (if needed) and Graduation Clearance form online - ✓ File Graduate Application online for graduation through Student Self-Services http://my.okstate.edu/ - ✓ Attend or view video of thesis/dissertation submission workshop - ✓ Submit to the Graduate College the "Thesis/Dissertation Oral Defense Results" form (thesis option only) Oral Defense Report Form: available in GC Round-up - ✓ (Ph.D. students only) Complete the Survey of Earned Doctorates (instructions provided via email after oral defense) - ✓ Complete online submission of thesis or dissertation - ✓ Complete Coursework.
+Ask instructors to submit "Change of Final Grade" form for any courses with "I" or "R" that are listed on the Plan of Study